mqnc/c-sick/README.md

 - Create a module for MATLAB-like matrix manipulation.

 - Allow Unicode in identifiers.

+- Parsing errors are so far dealt with by providing a SyntaxError in the grammar which is the last option of LocalStatement and swallows everything and turns it red.
+There might be a better way.

 - So far, the c++ parser outsources all actions to lua and passes things around as lua values.
 However, most actions either just return the matched string or concatenate all their semantic values.
 So it would be better to have everything in naked c++ with a native c++ struct containing all relevant information and only in case a special action is needed, a lua function is wrapped and called.
 However, for the prototype of the transpiler, things will remain in lua as they still change frequently.